thegetty/bronze-guidelines/content/vocabulary/after-cast.md

 ## Synonyms

+- aftercast
-aftercast, surmoulage (the French term *surmoulage* is often used in English texts)
+- surmoulage (the French term *surmoulage* is often used in English texts)

 ## Translations